anp/sirfrancis/README.md

   * `sendgrid-username`: Your SendGrid password.
 3. Further edit `config.yml.example` to match your environment.
 Note that `config.yml.example` is coded with Linux paths by default.
 Whatever path you choose, make sure it's owned by the account you run Java with.
 4. Rename `config.yml.example` to `config.yml` and leave it in the project root.
+5. Ensure that port 8081 is firewalled.
+Dropwizard by default accepts unauthenticated admin requests over this port.
-5. Execute `gradle runServer`, this will build the fat JAR and run the server with `config.yml`.
+6. Execute `gradle runServer`, this will build the fat JAR and run the server with `config.yml`.

 ##Using SirFrancis

+###Admin HTTP endpoints

-There are a number of server-side administrative URL endpoints for updating the database, running healthchecks, etc. See the initial console output when running SirFrancis for more information.
+There are a number of server-side administrative URL endpoints for updating the database, running healthchecks, etc. Dropwizard listens for POST requests to these endpoints on port 8081 by default.

+* `POST    /tasks/download-omdb` will download the most up-to-date monthly OMDB database dump, and store it in the directory configured in `config.yml`.
+It will also back up any previous database dump that may have been "current" previously.
+* `POST    /tasks/update-db` will take the most recent database dump in the directory configured in `config.yml`, and will parse that to either bootstrap or update the database.
+This operation is more-or-less idempotent, and can be run multiple times.
+After parsing the database dump, this process will then clean the graph, removing out of date movies (those that are no longer contained in the dump files), and deleting any orphaned nodes (movies that have no actors, directors, or writers).

+###Client HTTP endpoints

-These are the client-facing URL endpoints to use.
+These are the client-facing URL endpoints to use, and are by default listened to on port 8080.
 They mostly require basic HTTP auth headers.
 I run SirFrancis behind an SSL-terminating nginx proxy, so the plaintext auth is always over TLS.
 All of these endpoints are listed assuming that you'll prefix them with the URL of the host.

 ####To create a new account: